 Children's Mercy Hospital

-Children's Mercy Hospital is one of twenty-five type 1 diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
+Children's Mercy Hospital is one of twenty-two type 1 diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
 Led by Wayne Moore, MD, PhD the TrialNet team at Children's Mercy is dedicated to preventing type 1 diabetes and stopping disease progression by preserving insulin production before and after diagnosis.

 Dr. Moore is Co-Principal Investigator for the Clinical Center at Children’s Mercy Hospital in Kansas City.
 His primary interests in diabetes research have been prevention of diabetes and its complications at a translational and clinical level.
 He is a Certified Physician Investigator through the Association of Clinical Research Professionals.
 Dr. Moore has been at Children’s Mercy Hospital for over 20 years and was at University of Kansas Medical Center prior to Children’s Mercy.
 MD, PhD and Pediatric Residency were completed at University of Minnesota.